The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Enhanced networks and cut-off forests built from the near-critical ensemble

 Although we will not really need them, for the sake of symmetry in our presentation, analogously to the above routers that used primal (open) connections, we also define {\bf dual clusters of pivotals} and {\bf dual $r$-mesoscopic routers}.

 We can now define the enhanced networks we promised.

-\bde The {\bf $r$-mesoscopic enhanced $\eps$-network} $\EnNet_M^{r\meso}(\omega^\lambda,\PPP^\eps_\vl)$ is the following vertex- and edge-labeled bipartite graph.
+\bde Assuming that the diameter of every cluster in $\omega^\lambda$ is at most $M/3$, the {\bf $r$-mesoscopic enhanced $\eps$-network} $\EnNet_M^{r\meso}(\omega^\lambda,\PPP^\eps_\vl)$ is the following vertex- and edge-labeled bipartite graph.
 One part of the vertex set is the set $X$ of the pivotals of $\PPP^\eps_\vl$, the other part is the $r$-mesoscopic routers of $X$ (both the primal and dual ones).
 The vertices in $\PPP^\eps_\vl$ are colored open or closed, according to the definitions before Proposition~\ref{p.PivSetCol}; the routers are colored in the obvious way.
 The edge set consists of the connections between the routers and the elements of their maximal $Y\subset X$, labelled primal or dual according to the color of the router.
 The edges are drawn on the torus so that they are homotopic (with fixed endpoints) to the connections they represent; clearly, one can also achieve that they do not intersect each other.
-See Figure~\ref{f.EnNet}. \ede
+See Figure~\ref{f.EnNet}.